-Through our Crop to Cup direct trade program, we are privileged to work with coffee growing communities all around the world which embody ethical and sustainable farming practices.
+Through our Crop to Cup program, we are privileged to work with coffee growing communities all around the world which embody ethical and sustainable farming practices.

-One such coffee producer that we are extremely proud to partner with is 3 African Sisters, a coffee growing collective based in the Gakenke district of the Rwandan highlands.
+One such coffee producer is 3 African Sisters, a coffee growing collective based in the Gakenke district of the Rwandan highlands.
 The 3 African Sisters coffee company promotes transparency, traceability and accountability in its farming practices.
-It is the collective’s belief that every time you drink 3 African Sisters speciality coffee, you are adding one more brick to the building of a great country and people.
+It is the collective’s belief that every time you drink 3 African Sisters specialty coffee, you are adding one more brick to the building of a great country and people.

 The 3 African Sisters coffee company was founded by a South African family who relocated to Rwanda in 2009 with the intention of building a sustainable specialty coffee business that would benefit the local communities, improve the lives of women in the coffee industry and empower small hold farmers by showcasing the incredible coffee grown in the region.